chelseako/brfss_2019/README.md

 ### Analysis
 The choropleth shows the states' percent with health insurance, with darker hues representing a higher percentage.
 The animation displays the overall trend of percent with health insurance between 2011 through 2019 in the United States.
 The states darken each year from 2011 through 2015, indicating a greater proportion of people have health insurance.
 In 2016, it appears that some states' percentages increased while others decreased compared to 2015.
 From 2017 through 2019, the U.S. overall becomes lighter, indicating a decreasing trend in the proportion of people with health insurance.

-## Dot Chart Infographic - Access to Health Care and Poor Health Days
+## Dot Chart Infographic - Individuals with Diabetes Access to Health Care and Poor Health Days
 ![Access to health care inforgraphic](https://github.com/chelseako/brfss_2019/blob/main/healthCareAccess_infographic.png)
 ### Data processing and visualization
+* Filtered data for individuals reporting to have diabetes
 * Calculated average number of poor health days per month for those with and without the specified health care access
 * Selected dot chart to minimize unnecessary ink
 * Used symbols with legend to avoid crowded axis labeling
 * Ensured chart and message were easy to understand for general public audience

 ### Analysis
-The image shows that the greatest disparity in average number of poor health days between those with and without health care access is in mental health days, and the ability to afford care produces the greatest disparity in poor health days out of the four health care access variables.
-Whether an individual had a checkup within the past 12 months produced the second greatest disparity.
+The image shows that individuals with diabetes have the greatest disparity in average number of poor mental health days between those with and without health care access.
+Further, the ability to afford health care is the access factor that leads to the greatest disparity in poor health days, and whether an individual had a checkup within the past 12 months produced the second greatest disparity.
 Participants who did or did not report having a PCP did not differ on the number of poor physical health days and number of days unable to complete daily living activities due to poor health.
-On average, individuals had approximately the same number of poor physical health days and number of days they were unable to complete activities, which was higher than the average number of poor mental health days.
+On average, individuals reported approximately the same number of poor physical health days and number of days they were unable to complete activities, which was higher than the average number of poor mental health days.